-Some people who have severe clinical depression will also experience hallucinations and delusional thinking, the symptoms of psychosis.
+Some people who have severe depression may also experience hallucinations and delusional thinking, the symptoms of psychosis.

 Depression with psychosis is known as psychotic depression.

-Someone with severe clinical depression feels sad and hopeless for most of the day, practically every day, and has no interest in anything.
+Someone with depression feels sad and hopeless for most of the day, practically every day, and has no interest in anything.
 Getting through the day feels almost impossible.

 - fatigue (exhaustion)